abhishekkrthakur/tez/README.md

-# tez: train pytorch models fasterrrrr.......
+# tez: a simple pytorch trainer

 **NOTE:** Currently, we are not accepting any pull requests!
 All PRs will be closed.
 If you want a feature or something doesn't work, please create an issue.